 Common Health Problems

 The Maltipom is an active little dog that loves to run and play.
-Give your dog a daily 30-minute walk and plenty of play time and he should be happy.
+Give your dog a daily 30 minute walk and plenty of play time and he should be happy.
 These dogs generally do not do well when left alone for long periods of time and failure to provide adequate mental and physical stimulation could result in the development of problem behaviors like barking, chewing, and digging.

 For the most part, the Maltipom is a friendly and affectionate breed.

 Though the appearance of this breed may vary somewhat depending on breeding, the Maltipom generally has a long, flowing coat of straight, soft hair.
-This breed is categorized as a non-shedding or hypoallergenic breed which means that it is a good choice for allergy sufferers.
+This breed is categorized as a non shedding or hypoallergenic breed which means that it is a good choice for allergy sufferers.
 The most common colors for Maltipoms include white, black, orange, red, cream, and any combination of these colors.

 Maltipom puppies can be accurately described as little balls of fur.
 When they are young, Maltipoms are full of energy and love to play.
 Needless to say, you should be very careful when playing with your tiny Maltipom puppy.
 Owing to their size, they are fragile and prone to injuries.
 One careless moment could be the reason your pooch is hurt.
 For the same reason, you shouldn’t let kids play alone with their puppy.

 Even though cuddling and playing might be all that’s on your mind, you shouldn’t neglect Maltipom’s upbringing.
 It is important that you start your puppy with training and socialization as early as possible to prevent the development of problem behaviors.
 This ensures that they grow up into healthy, friendly, and affectionate dogs with zero negative traits.
 If you neglect your pet in their formative years, they might become somewhat aggressive, snappy, over-protective, and even too frightened and timid.
 And that’s never a good thing.